 Grab your copy of this map to use and customise by clicking on the top righthand corner.

-I hope this 10-day Hawaii itinerary helps you get the best out of your time on the islands of Oahu and Maui.
-Want more Hawaii inspiration?
-Join me on Instagram for more photos and details of our trip.
+I hope this 10-day Hawai’i itinerary helps you get the best out of your time on the islands of Oahu and Maui.
+Want more Hawaii inspiration and information, see these posts:

 Peace, love & inspiring travel,